The galaxy of Coxeter groups: The galaxy of Coxeter groups

-The connected component of the graph $\CCGo_0$ in the Coxeter galaxy is a three-simplex on these four vertices.
+The connected component of the graph $\CCGo_0$ in the Coxeter galaxy is a three-simplex, as illustrated in \cref{fig:example_verticalcore}, on the four vertices shown in \cref{fig:isomorphicGroups}.
 The vertical core contains two triangles.
 One with vertices $\CCGo_0, \CCGo_1, \CCGo_2$ and the other has vertex $\CCGo_3$ instead of $\CCGo_0$.
-A spine would be given by any tree on the four vertices.
+A spine, as defined in \cref{def:spine}, would be given by any tree on the four vertices.
 For example the following three edges: $\{\CCGo_0, \CCGo_1\}, \{\CCGo_1,\CCGo_3\}$ and $\{\CCGo_1,\CCGo_2\}$.
 The first two edges are vertical edges from layer three to four and four to five, respectively.
 The last edge is a horizontal one within layer four.
 See also \cref{ex:twist-not-enough} for further details on this example. \end{exm}

 \begin{remark} The vertex sets of the Coxeter galaxy $\mc{G}$ and of its vertical core $\VC$ agree as we only delete edges and higher dimensional (open) cells to construct it.
-In particular, $\mc{G}_n \cap \VC = \mc{G}_n$ for any $n \in \N$. \end{remark}
+In particular, $\mc{G}_n \cap \VC = \mc{G}_n$ for every $n \in \Z_{\geq 0}$. \end{remark}

-We now introduce another notion which will be helpful to study algorithmic aspects of the isomorphism problem.
+There is another notion that can be helpful to study algorithmic aspects of the isomorphism problem.

 \begin{dfn}[Spine] Define a \emph{spine} of the galaxy of Coxeter groups to be a spanning forest of the one-skeleton of the vertical core, {consisting of a single spanning tree for each component}.
 A \emph{spine} of a component is just a spanning tree for it. \end{dfn}